dnv-opensource/mlfmu/README.md

     _Hint:_ If you are unsure which cuda version to indicate in above `pip install .. /cuXXX` command, you can use the shell command `nvidia-smi` on your local system to find out the cuda version supported by the current graphics driver installed on your system.
 When then generating the `pip install` command with the wizard from the [PyTorch website](https://pytorch.org/get-started/locally/), select the cuda version that matches the major version of what your graphics driver supports (major version must match, minor version may deviate).

+    > Note: We use conan for building the FMU.
+For the conan building to work later on, you will need the Visual Studio Build tools 2022 to be installed.
+It is best to do this **before** installing conan (which we install via pip install of requirements).
+You can download and install the Build Tools for VS 2022 (for free) from <https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022>

+    > Note 2: After you install conan, you want to make sure it has the correct build profile.
+You can auto-detect and create the profile by running `conan profile detect`.
+After this, you can check the profile in `C:\Users\<USRNAM>\.conan2\profiles\.default` (replace <USRNAM> with your username).
+You want to `compiler=msvc`, `compiler.cppstd=17`, `compiler.version=193` (for Windows).

     Install mlfmu's dependencies. <br>

     ```sh